 • Loosen up your preflop raising range slightly in position.
 Let your stack pressure shorter stacks.

 • Don’t confuse loose-aggressive with reckless.
-Evaluate table dynamics, stack sizes, and your own comfort zone to tailor these ranges effectively.
+Evaluate table dynamics, stack sizes, and your own comfort zone.

 3-Betting and 4-Betting

-• A 3-bet re-raise can shake up complacent opponents who open frequently.
+• A 3-bet re-raise can shake up complacent opponents.

 Isolating Weak Limps

-• By forcing them to pay more, you remove their advantage of seeing cheap flops and potentially hitting disguised hands.
+• This removes their advantage of seeing cheap flops and neutralizes disguised hands.

 Post-Flop Assault – Turning the Screws